 Don’t worry if you’re not sure how to use a compass.
 All of the compasses listed below include basic instructions.
 Learning how to use a compass might seem difficult, but most people pick it up pretty quickly.
 Let’s take a look at some compasses you should consider:

-The Top 10 Compasses for Camping, Hiking and Backpacking:
+The Top 11 Compasses for Hiking, Camping, Hunting and Survival in 2020:

 This compass is accurate, indestructible and suitable for military and other high-stress situations.
 You can take this compass anywhere.

 It’s waterproof with both a carrying pouch and belt clip.
 The luminescent paint lets you use the compass even in the pitch dark.
 Simply shine a flashlight on the compass for a few seconds and the dial will glow for several minutes.

 This is a dry compass with a sapphire bearing.
 The entire dial turns with the direction arrow – which is a feature not found in every compass.
 Navigation is very easy and dependable.
 While this is a higher priced compass, it’s also suitable for heavy-duty use in the toughest conditions.